localdevices/pyorc/docs/user-guide/camera_config/cli_gcps.rst

     If you use a RTK GNSS, a typical output is a shapefile containing points, a CRS and geometries with x, y and z coordinates.
-If your output file contains more points than your control points, then first edit the file in a GIS program such as QGIS_ and delete any points that do not belong to ground control points.
+If your output file contains more points than your control points, then first edit the file in a GIS program such as |qgis| and delete any points that do not belong to ground control points.

 Similarly, the information contained in ``--src`` may also be very cumbersome to collect.
 In fact, you need to open up a frame in a photo editor and note down rows and columns to do so.
 Therefore a much more and highly recommended